Here on DESIGNED, I've discussed quite a bit about what clients should expect to spend when hiring an interior designer

 When determining your budget, you must also remember that there is a chance that you will wind up wanting to do more on your project than you originally intended.

 You can perhaps understand with remodels, that projects can tend to snowball, from a partial remodel to a full-gut reno, before you know it.
 Once people start really thinking about their project, it's hard to put good money on top of bad, for example: put brand new beautiful countertops on top of rickety, old cabinets.

 No matter how much clients think they have a hard budget number in mind, things inevitably happen during the design process that might change your mind and push you to spend more.

 For the record: Here at DESIGNED, we try to allow room for a little bit of project growth in our design fee estimates.
 However, because we also have to protect ourselves against these issues, we typically like to price the back end of our projects on an hourly basis, as this allows for scope creep.

 Ultimately, when you're trying to determine your budget for the design of a remodel, your end projection can be estimated by a percentage — that percentage being...

-Eight percent – that's how much of your budget you should, at the very least, devote to paying for an interior designer's services.
+8 to 12 percent – that's how much of your budget you should devote to paying for an interior designer's services.
 (Note: 12% is more what experienced designers charge.)

 At 8 to 12 percent, you'll be able to afford quality design, attention to detail, and quality service.
 Your design goals will be at the heart of your designer's every decision — which is exactly what you should want more than anything else from whoever you're working with.